acode/cli/README.md

 $ lib init
 ```

-You'll be asked for an e-mail address to log in to the stdlib registry,
+You'll be asked for an e-mail address to log in to the StdLib registry,
 via the Polybit API server.
 If you don't yet have an account, you can create
 one from the command line.
 Note that you can skip account creation with
 `lib init --no-login`.
 You'll be unable to use the registry, but it's useful